MasakiLin/RNASeqDesign/README.md

 # RNASeqDesign
 This is an R package designed for power calculation and study design in RNA-Seq experiments.

+To install this package, please copy and paste following codes into your R session:

+1. install.packages("devtools")
+2. library(devtools)
+3. install_github("MasakiLin/RNASeqDesign")

 To reproduce the analysis presented in the manuscript, please download "Data.zip" from following dropbox link and "Codes for reproducing results.zip".

 "Codes for reproducing results.zip":